 If you hold units in your non-registered account, you must include in your income for a taxation year the taxable portion of all distributions paid or payable to you by a Portfolio during the year, whether you received them in cash or invested them in additional units.
 U.S. dollar distributions must be converted into Canadian dollars.
-The amount of reinvested distributions or dividends is added to the adjusted cost base of your units.
+The amount of reinvested distributions is added to the adjusted cost base of your units.
 This ensures that you do not pay tax on the amount again at a later date.

-Distributions paid by a Portfolio may consist of capital gains, dividends, foreign source income, other income and/or return of capital.
+Distributions paid by a Portfolio may consist of capital gains, dividends, foreign source income, other income and/or return of capital, depending on the Portfolio's or underlying fund's investment activities.